 Portia Besocke is a transplant from the east coast, whose love for Southern California’s native plants is a classic example of how a place can surprise us and teach us new things.
 “Moving to Southern California, it took a long time to fully appreciate the local flora, especially, the Coast Live Oak trees.
 These trees look nothing like their east coast cousins, with their flat lobe leaves, large acorns, and deciduous nature.
 After many years, I finally admitted that Coast Live Oaks were in fact oaks.
 Now they are my favorite tree.
 They define the place where we live.
 Leaving their canopy, I lose my sense of place.”

-PROJECT MANAGER
+DEVELOPMENT MANAGER